 In 2009, I was asked to run for District E school board seat against a sitting board member and I won.
 I served on the board for over three years; serving one year as vice president.
 I served on the following board committees: Board Policy Committee, Community Financial Committee, and Communications Committee.

 With the closing of General Motors, my husband had worked there for 29 years to the day, and my children entering into high school, I took the opportunity to return to the workforce.
-I enrolled in a real estate class, took the state and national exam and currently hold a Delaware license (May 2011) working as a real estate agent with Berkshire Hathaway Hockessin Office.
-With my business growing, my husband took the opportunity to enroll in a real estate course as well.
-He currently holds his Delaware license and is working with me at Berkshire Hathaway.
+I enrolled in a real estate class, took the state and national exam and held a Delaware license (May 2011) working as a real estate agent with Keller Williams and then Berkshire Hathaway Hockessin Office.
+In 2018, I decided not to renew my real estate license, it was a hard decision to make, but the demands of my state representative job were increasing every year.

 In November 2012, I was elected to the House of Representatives serving the 19th District.
 I am Vice Chair of the House Education Committee and a member of: Housing and Community Affairs, Health and Human Development, Labor, Veterans Affairs Committees.
 I Co-Chaired the Enrollment Preference Task Force which was created by my first bill, House Bill 90.
 I served on the Animal Welfare Task Force and I am a member of the Delaware Healthy Mother and Infant Consortium.
 In September 2016, I was appointed to the Every Students Succeeds Act Advisory Committee.
 To view all of the awards or committees I have been assigned to, see Committees/Task Forces and Awards tab at the top of the page.

 In July 2013, I attended the Emerging Leaders Program held at the Darden School of Business at the University of Virginia for four days.
 I was nominated by the Speaker of the House and applied for a grant through The State Legislative Leaders Foundation (no cost to Delaware taxpayers).
 There were participants from almost every state.